wujerry573/TwitchPlaysHearthstone/README.md

 ## How it works

-The bot reads every line of chat from twitch chat and will move to the command coordinate and click
+The bot reads every line of chat from twitch chat and will move to the command coordinate and click on the specified location

+Additionally, votes can vote for anarchy (all commands are run) or democracy (users vote for a series of commands)

 - For example, H5 will move the mouse to the card in hand at H5 and pick it up
   - A subsequent command i.e B7 will move the card to B7 on the board and then drop it